aurimas13/Machine-Learning-Goodness/README.md

 [(Back to top)](#table-of-contents)

-Worthy websites and tools that include cheat codes for Python, Machine Learning, Deep Learning, Neural Networks and what not apart from other worthy tools like GitHub repositories or books while you are learning or honing your skills can be found here.
+Worthy websites and tools that include cheat codes for Python, Machine Learning, Deep Learning, Neural Networks and what not apart from other worthy tools like GitHub repositories while you are learning or honing your skills can be found here.
 Updated constantly when a worthy material is found to be shared on the repository.

 | **Number** | **Title**                                                    | **Description**                                                                                                                              | **Link**                                                                         |